sez11a/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 need from your portal.
 This is easy to do with Liferay's Mobile SDK Eclipse plugin.
 We'll show you how to use it next.

-## Calling Liferay Services in your Android App [](id=calling-liferay-services-in-your-android-liferay-portal-6-2-dev-guide-08-en)
+## Accessing Liferay Services in your Android App [](id=calling-liferay-services-in-your-android-liferay-portal-6-2-dev-guide-08-en)

 The Mobile SDK Eclipse plugin makes it easier than ever for you to call Liferay core services and utilities from your Android app.
 All you need to do is add the